sbrzt/sbrzt.github.io/content/en/authors/admin/_index.md

     url: https://www.unibo.it/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Linked Open Data Science, Data Modeling, Cultural Data Analytics, and Open Science.
+bio: My research interests focus on the study and implementation of tools and methodologies based on Linked Open Data and Open Science to enhance academic activities (research, teaching, and public engagement) in the fields of the humanities and cultural heritage.

 # Interests to show in About widget
 interests: